vatbub/magic-obs/README.md

 1. Open `Command prompt`
 2. Use the `cd` command to navigate to the folder you just unzipped/cloned
-3. Run `mvnw package` and wait for the magic to happen
+3. To compile the program, run `mvnw package` and wait for the magic to happen.
+4. To actually launch the program, run `mvnw exec:java -pl magic-obs`.
-4. Once Maven is doe compiling, you will find a new folder called `target`.
-In that folder, you will find the file `magic-obs-1.0-SNAPSHOT-jar-with-dependencies.jar` which is the compiled version of the program.
+5. Once Maven is done compiling, you will find a new folder called `target`.
+In that folder, you will find the file `magic-obs-1.0-SNAPSHOT.jar` which is the compiled version of the program.

 ## Contributing